-Note that, on select "system", all other users are locked out until the 'current user' has called the function (recv for instance) and its return value shows that the operation has completed.
-Such an operation can also be cancelled with cancel/2.
+Note that all other users are locked out until the 'current user' has called the function (recv in this case) and its return value shows that the operation has completed.
+An operation can also be cancelled with cancel/2.

-Instead of Timeout = nowait it is equivalent to create a SelectHandle or CompletionHandle with make_ref() and give as Timeout.
-This will then be the Handle in the 'completion' or 'select' message, which enables a compiler optimization for receiving a message containing a newly created reference() (ignore the part of the message queue that had arrived before the the reference() was created).
+Instead of Timeout = nowait it is equivalent to create a SelectHandle) with make_ref() and give as Timeout.
+This will then be the SelectHandle in the 'select' message, which enables a compiler optimization for receiving a message containing a newly created reference() (ignore the part of the message queue that had arrived before the the reference() was created).